- The Academic Program

 Juniors and seniors may attend Prom with or without a date.
 Freshmen and sophomores may attend if invited by a junior or senior.

 Dress for prom is formal and no one is admitted after the announced closing.
 If students leave, they may not return.
-More specific and detailed information is given to the juniors and seniors and their parents prior to the event.
+More specific and detailed information is given to juniors, seniors and their parents prior to the event.
 (See information regarding Prom night laws.)

 May Day/Field Day

-Wornall campus students and seniors participate in this activity by signing up in advance.
-The event includes traditional folk dances, presentation of the May Queen and her court (seniors) and the wrapping of the May Pole.
+Wornall Campus students and seniors participate in this activity by signing up in advance.
+The event includes traditional folk dances, presentation of the May Queen and her court (seniors), and the wrapping of the May Pole.
 Seniors wrap their own May Pole.
+Information regarding May Day is in the Parent Portal.

 Parents are encouraged to read the entire handbook to have a fuller understanding of the responsibilities and rules of the upper school community.